Bhagavad Gita Chapter 5 Verse 28 Meaning

 What is the main idea of Bhagavad Gita 5.28?

 With the senses, mind, and intellect ever controlled, having liberation as their supreme goal, free from desire, fear, and anger, the sage is truly liberated forever.
-This verse emphasizes renunciation with clarity and purpose.
+Situated within the chapter on The Yoga of Renunciation, this verse contributes to the Gita's exploration of renunciation in action...

 How can I apply Bhagavad Gita 5.28 in daily life?